madanlal-codes/Responsive-landing-page/README.md

 📄 License
 This project is open-source and free to use.
 Feel free to fork and customize!

-Made with ❤️ by Your Name
+Made with ❤️ by Madan Lal